sebwylleman/auto-admin/README.md

 ### About

-This project showcases a collection of shell scripts designed to automate user account management on a local system.
+This project showcases a collection of shell scripts designed to automate user account management on a **CentOS Linux** system.
 It offers functionalities for both user creation and removal, prioritising security and data preservation throughout the process.

 ### Usage:

-This usage section provides clear instructions for running the scripts on a **CentOS Linux** system.

 **Clone the Repository**: